1908 Auburn Tigers football team: Howard (AL)

-In a game of a 20- and 15-minute halves, Auburn scored three touchdowns in the first half to put away Howard College at West End Park in Birmingham.
+In a game of a 20- and 15-minute halves, Auburn scored three touchdowns in the first half to put away Howard at West End Park in Birmingham, Alabama.
 Despite being outweighed by Howard, Auburn had success running against the Bulldogs' tackles in the first half.
 The second half saw no score on either side with Auburn held in check by the punting of Bennie, Howard's left tackle.
 Both teams were reported to show a lack of preparation, with Auburn's talent making the difference in the game.